 Since a pure Computer Science research-oriented student does not have daily commitments (classes, etc.) it is not absolutely necessary to do these degrees on a fulltime basis.
 However, it is highly desirable to do so, even if only for a limited period in order to get the research process going.
 Whatever mode of study the student chooses (full- or part-time), regular discussions and interaction with the supervisor are important.
 While this can sometimes take place electronically, it is also important to hold regular across-the-table discussions.
 Thus, staff will not normally enter into a supervisory relationship with a student who is not physically resident within reasonably proximity of the university.

 The outcome of an MSc is a dissertation that demonstrates to an examination panel that that the student has the ability to plan, initiate, carry out and report on a scientific investigation.
-A draft article to be submitted to a reputable journal or conference should also be prepared towards the end of the research period.
+An article should have been submitted to an ISI journal on completion of the dissertation

 The outcome of a PhD is a thesis that demonstrates to an examination panel that the student has the ability to independently plan, initiate, carry out and report on a scientific investigation.
 The research work done should be a significant and original contribution to the body of knowledge in the area of specialisation.
-At least one article should have been submitted to a reputable journal or conference before the end of the research period.
+Two articles should have been submitted to ISI journals before the end of the research period.

 A PhD thus differs from an MSc in terms of scope, depth, degree of independent work expected of the student, originality in the research results, etc.